 The purpose of pulmonary rehab is to improve or alleviate patients’ symptoms, optimize their daily function, and improve their disability from chronic respiratory disease.

 Pulmonary rehab is a supervised exercise program where each individual is progressed slowly to improve lung capacity and health.
 After completion of the program, the patient may choose to continue with our Phase III program which allows you to keep coming and using the equipment at the hospital under supervision.
-Phase III is not covered by any insurance or Medicare, and costs $40.00 for 12 visits.
+Phase III is not covered by any insurance or Medicare, and costs $30.00/month for two months.

 At Winneshiek Medical Center, pulmonary rehab is provided by respiratory therapists.